Debug API & Trace Module¶

 The txpool RPC implementations follow Geth's txpool API guidelines:

-best block available.
-Trace ending block - fromAddress(array addresses) — filter transactions done from these addresses only.
+• fromAddress(array addresses) — filter transactions from these addresses only.
 If an empty array is provided, no filtering is done with this field

-- toAddress(array addresses) — filter transactions done from these addresses only.
+• toAddress(array addresses) — filter transactions to these addresses only.
 If an empty array is provided, no filtering is done with this field

 There are a couple default values that you should be aware of: